dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-3.0/breaking-changes.md

 **Old behavior**

-Before 3.0, EF Core applied cascading actions (deleted dependent entities when a required principal was deleted or when the relationship to a required principal was severed) during SaveChanges.
+Before 3.0, EF Core applied cascading actions (deleting dependent entities when a required principal is deleted or when the relationship to a required principal is severed) did not happen until SaveChanges was called.

 **New behavior**